labseven/ADCFinalProject/README.md

 Next, sort the list by weight.
 Pop the two lowest weighted nodes and create a new parent node for them.
 The new node has the following properties:
 ```
-right = lowest weight node
-left  = second lowest weight node
+right & left = the two lowest weight nodes
 weight       = sum of the two children
 ```
 Insert this new node into a second list.
-Repeat this process of connecting the two lowest weighted nodes (looking at the end of both lists) with a new node, until one node remains.
+Repeat this process of connecting the two lowest weighted nodes (looking at the ends of both lists) with a new node, until one node remains.
 This is the root of the Huffman tree.
 >Note: our implementation does not use two buffers.
 It has to resort the buffer every time.
 This is not optimal, but the speed loss in unnoticeable on a modern PC.

 To make encoding easier, we generate a dictionary of symbols to code with a depth first search of the tree, given only the root.
 Moving to the left node adds a `1` to the code and moving to the right adds a `0` to the code.
 To encode a message, we iterate through the characters in the message and append the code for each symbol to a bitstream.